 10. John Farnham

-It was with Strings Unlimited that he was discovered by talent scout Darryl Sambell, and by 1967, he became a teen pop idol performing as Johnny Farnham.
+It was with Strings Unlimited that he was discovered by a talent scout, and by 1967, he became a teen pop idol.
 His cover of “Sadie (The Cleaning Lady)” sparked his fame in Australia.

-His popularity rose even further, earning him the moniker “King Of Pop,” with hit singles such as “I Don’t Want To Love You” and “Underneath The Arches.”
+Farnham’s popularity rose even further with hit singles such as “I Don’t Want to Love You” and “Underneath the Arches.”
 When he reached his 30s, he became the lead singer of the Australian rock band Little River Band, replacing Glenn Shorrock.

 She had humble beginnings in her music career, posting covers of popular songs on YouTube and performing at local events when she could.
 It was in one of these local performances that she was eventually discovered.